 The raw power of Mother Nature is my constant companion while visiting Purnululu National Park in Western Australia.
 An adventure by airplane to the Bungle Bungles takes me over Lake Argyle to the fascinating geological formation known as “The Beehives”, where I discover a lost world that will remain in my memory forever.

 Flying above Lake Argyle, from my window in the eight-seat GA8 Airvan, I gaze at the lake and its myriad of islands.

-The boat slices across the blue-green water leaving a long rippled ribbon on the lake’s surface.
-From my window in the eight-seat GA8 Airvan, I gaze at the scenery below.
-The terrain around the lake and its myriad islands are the colour of hay.
+A boat slices across the blue-green water leaving a long rippled ribbon on the lake’s surface.

 Besides cattle grazing and tourism, mining is the area’s other cash cow.
 And our return flight gives us a chance to fly past the Argyle Diamond Mine where one-quarter of the world’s diamonds are mined.